| Title: | ICES category 3 empirical harvest control rules |

 Usually, this method is used by providing only a biomass index, e.g.

-.
+as a data.frame.
 The default index ratio is the average of the last

 two index values, divided by the average of the three preceeding index